IngeborgArdoe/training/free/exercise-04.md

 8. Go to View editor and add a Button somewhere appropriate.
   1. Give the button a label.
 If necessary, remove the 75px width constraint
   2. Add an Event, On Click, and select the new command
+9. Select the Grid, change Selection Mode to Multiple.
-9. Save and close the form
+10. Save and close the form
+11. Add a uniqueness constraint to Company to ensure that only one company with the same organization number can be saved in the database.
-10. Navigate to Data -> Object Classes -> Company
+  1. Navigate to Data Structure -> Object Classes -> Company
-  1. Open (double click Company)
+  2. Open (double click Company)
-  2. Go to Data Integrity, click change on Uniqueness Constraint
+  3. Go to Data Integrity, click change on Uniqueness Constraint
-  3. Click Add, and setup this constraint
+  4. Click Add, and setup this constraint
  ![Uniqueness Constraint](Media/oppg04fig09.png)
-  4. Click OK back to Genus Studio main window
+  5. Click OK back to Genus Studio main window
-11. Start/restart Genus Desktop and test (ctrl+shift+F5 to restart Desktop)
+12. Start/restart Genus Desktop and test (ctrl+shift+F5 to restart Desktop)
-12. Test that saving the same company twice is not possible.
+13. Test that saving the same company twice is not possible.

 ####6.
 Improve Action to update existing companies

 1. Open the Action again
 2. Add a Read object(s)-effect above the existing scope, setup:
  ![Read existing objects](Media/oppg04fig10.png)
-3. Add a Modify Object(s) effect inside the scope
+3. Add a Modify Object(s) effect inside the scope, above the Create Objects effect
   1. Data Source: Company – saved
   2. Doble click on top level
     1. Value Company – search result